Nikolay Krestinsky

-Nikolay Nikolayevich Krestinsky (Никола́й Никола́евич Крести́нский; 13 October 1883 – 15 March 1938) was a Russian Bolshevik revolutionary and Soviet politician who served as the Responsible Secretary of the Communist Party of the Soviet Union.
+Nikolay Nikolayevich Krestinsky (Никола́й Никола́евич Крести́нский; 13 October 1883 – 15 March 1938) was a Soviet Bolshevik revolutionary and politician who served as the Responsible Secretary of the Communist Party of the Soviet Union.

+Born in Mogilev to a Ukrainian family, Krestinsky studied law at Saint Petersburg Imperial University, where he embraced revolutionary politics.
+He became a member of the Russian Social Democratic Labour Party (RSDLP) in 1903, and two years later he supported Vladimir Lenin's Bolshevik faction following the RSDLP split.
+Repeatedly arrested, he was exiled to the Urals in 1914, shortly before the outbreak of the First World War.
+After the 1917 February Revolution brought an end to the monarchy, Krestinsky led the Bolsheviks in Yekaterinburg before returning to Petrograd.
+He was named People's Commissar for Finance and elected to the first Politburo.
+After the death of Yakov Sverdlov, Krestinsky also served as Responsible Secretary of the Russian Communist Party.

+Krestinsky was an ally of Leon Trotsky and supported the Left Opposition.
+With the rise of Joseph Stalin, Krestinsky gradually fell from power and lost his positions in the government, save for his post as Soviet ambassador to Germany.
+He eventually repudiated his opposition and capitulated to Stalin.
+Krestinsky was arrested in 1937 in the Great Purge and charged with treason.
+He was found guilty in the 1938 Trial of the Twenty-One and executed.

 Origins

 Krestinsky was born in the town of Mogilev, in what is now Mogilev Region of Belarus in to the family of a teacher.
 His family was Ukrainian.
 He was educated at the Vilno (Vilnius) Gymnasium and studied law at St Petersburg University.
 After graduating in 1907, he worked for ten years as a barrister and barrister's assistant.